Expand description

 experimental-threads

-aware of multithreaded references.
+and disables several single-thread checks.
 The safety aspects are not ironed out yet; there is a high risk of unsoundness at the moment.
 As this evolves, it is very likely that the API becomes stricter. -

 experimental-wasm

 Support for WebAssembly exports is still a work-in-progress and is not yet well tested.
 This feature is in place for users to explicitly opt in to any instabilities or rough edges that may result.
-Due to a limitation in Godot, it might currently not work Firefox browser.

 codegen-rustfmt